fbpx

 Cyclists on gravel bikes checking the navigational data for the Trans Dinarica cycle route.

-Checking the roads on field
+Checking the roads on the field

-Attracting media’s attention
+Attracting the media’s attention

 First, Lonely Planet put the Trans Dinarica cycling trail on its Best in Travel list.
 Then, Time Out, the Daily Mail, and Outside magazine proclaimed the new bicycle trail one of the year’s most important destinations and adventures.
 Finally, CNN, one the world’s largest news organizations, named the route to its “Where to go in 2024: The best places to visit” list.
 According to the famous media outlet: “Riders can enjoy Albania’s and Croatia’s spectacular coastlines, Kosovo’s national parks, Montenegro’s rugged mountains and lush woodland and sparkling rivers throughout Slovenia, Bosnia and Herzegovina, North Macedonia and Serbia.”